Oyabure-Zakari/Skohl/README.md

 ## License

 MIT
-Made with ❤️ for Nigerian students.
+Made with ❤️ for ABU students.